Techtonica/curriculum/react-js/react-part-3-state.md

   );
 }
 ```

+One of the most complex parts of this example is that setCurrentQuote manages the state, but it is passed down as a prop to `QuoteButton`.
+Because the quotes are controlled and displayed in `QuoteGenerator`, quotes have to be managed there.
+The way `setCurrentQuote` is passed through the `onClick` prop is a *callback*.
+When `onClick` happens, `QuoteButton` triggers its `onClick` function, but that function, `setCurrentQuote`, is still executed here in `QuoteGenerator`.

 ### Independent Practice
 For the next 30 minutes, practice accomplishing the task below.
 After that, you can peek at the finished CodePen.